kamailio/kamailio-wiki/docs/cookbooks/devel/pseudovariables.md

 ### $cfg(key) - Config File Attributes

 Attributes related to configuration file.
+It is exported by the **corex** module.

 The key can be: